Lkruitwagen/Lkruitwagen/README.md

 # Hello!

 My name is Lucas, I use machine learning to build public information goods for sustainable finance.
-I'm the Tech Lead of TransitionZero, an NGO accelerating the transition to a net-zero energy system.
+I'm the CTO of TransitionZero, an NGO accelerating the transition to a net-zero energy system.
 I was a postdoc with the [University of Oxford School of Geography and the Environment](https://www.geog.ox.ac.uk/graduate/research/lkruitwagen.html) [Sustainable Finance Programme](https://www.smithschool.ox.ac.uk/research/sustainable-finance/) and [Institute for New Economic Thinking](https://www.inet.ox.ac.uk/).
 I was also the co-founder of [Oxford Earth Observation](https://www.oxfordeo.com/), a environmental risk intelligence start-up.
 Please get in touch or see [my bio page](https://lkruitwagen.github.io/) for more details!

 ### I'm currently working on...